 The three main cities in Saudi Arabia have excellent hospitals, medical, and healthcare facilities.
 Most expats visit a private hospital or clinic for treatment.
 Private health insurance is compulsory for expats (and is typically provided by the employer).
 Expats working in the public sector can access state healthcare facilities.

 Medication is widely available at pharmacies across the country.
-Take note of what you can’t bring into the country, however, as tranquilisers, sleeping pills, and anti-depressants are heavily controlled.
+Take note of what you can’t bring into the country, however, as tranquilizers, sleeping pills, and anti-depressants are heavily controlled.

 Common health hazards include heat exhaustion and respiratory problems; due to the choking dust storms which can occur.